 "Can I come in?"

 The curtains were drawn.
 The furniture was old and The Price is Right played on a staticky black and white television.
 Jim moved a stack of books to the side and took a seat on the couch.
 There was a small, half finished rocking horse being whittled on the coffee table.

 Rodney opened a floor level cabinet and grabbed a bottle.

 "Para todo mal, para todo bien."
 They clinked glasses.

 "So..."
 Rodney's face lost its sparkle.
 "What do you know about the target?"

-Rodney gave Jim a look, then passed him a manilla envelope.
-Jim opened it up.
+Rodney gave him a look, then handed him a manilla envelope.